tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 Maybe because logprobs expose more about model behavior and make APIs harder to support consistently across model families.
 But they are useful for debugging, classification confidence, evals, autocomplete, and comparing possible outputs.

 ### Top-k

 Top-k means only allow the top k most likely tokens to be sampled from.
-The rest are masked out.
-Then the probabilities are re-normalized over only these k tokens.
+The rest are filtered out.
+In implementation, this is usually done by setting their logits to negative infinity and then applying softmax again, which re-normalizes the probability distribution over only these k tokens.

 This is not mainly to make softmax cheaper.
 The model still produces logits for the whole vocabulary.
 Top-k is mainly a decoding control so that very unlikely tokens are not sampled.

-### Top-p
+#### Top-p

 Instead of having fixed k size logits, we can make it dynamic.
 We sort tokens by probability in descending order and keep adding tokens until their cumulative probability is at least p.
 Then we sample only from this smaller set.

 Empirically it often works better than top-k because the candidate set can be small when the model is confident and larger when the model is uncertain.

 How does a model know when to stop?

 1. Restrict number of tokens? but we could have incomplete response